alien4cloud/alien4cloud.github.io/documentation/1.3.0/user_guide/catalog_artifact_repositories.md

 In the components view you can define new repositories artifact configuration.
 This configuration offer you the possibility to add credentials for your artifact resolver (who is in charge to fetch your remote artifact).
-Credentials are stocked in Alien 4 cloud database.
+Credentials are stored in Alien 4 cloud database.
 Only the user of a repository can see his repositories credentials in Alien but a person with an access to the database can found it.
 The credentials are not use in the deployment blueprint.
 Indeed, if I have a repository in Alien with an URL and an other repository in an CSAR with the same URL, Alien will used the credentials of the repository create in Alien to resolve the artifact contains in the archive.
 Furthermore, the repository informations are stocked in the artifact definition.

 {% warning %}
 <h5>Tosca support</h5>